An Unprecedented Screening Format for Small Molecule Binding

 - Identifying binders from compound pools to further accelerate drug discovery

-- A flexible platform amenable to identify binders to protein and oligonucleotide targets, such as RNA
+- A flexible platform amenable to identify binders to protein and oligonucleotide targets

 - Purification of up to 1536 samples in seconds using high-density SAMDI biochips